Click here to see the host countries of refugees originating from Eritrea.

 Email: jc58soas [dot] ac [dot] uk

-Dr Campbell has over a decade’s experience of writing country expert reports for Ethiopian and Eritrean asylum applicants in the UK and elsewhere.
+Dr Campbell has provided expert reports for nearly thirty-five years in the UK, USA, Canada, Israel and Holland.
+While he initially focused on Ethiopian asylum claims, after 1994 he has increasingly worked on Eritrean asylum claims and/or claims which emerged following the 1998-2000 border war between Eritrea and Ethiopia.
 He has also done extended fieldwork in/on the British asylum system.
 He has addressed a range of issues in the past but his work currently focuses on issues of statelessness and nationality, particularly in relation to the thousands of Ethiopian-born ethnic Eritreans who were deported during the border war between Ethiopia and Eritrea, and the thousands of Ethiopian-born ethnic Eritreans who currently reside in Ethiopia.
+He recently retired from the School of Oriental & African Studies but continues to be actively involved in research, including research on expert witnessing and the anthropology of law.

 The America Team for Displaced Eritreans